Uber/Lyft Accident Lawyer in Jersey CitySchedule a Free Consultation

 - Do not give any statement to an insurance company representative.

-Don’t wait around and watch your bills pile up while you are trying to recover from your injuries and losses in an Uber/Lyft accident.
+Don’t wait around and watch your bills pile up while trying to recover from your injuries and losses in an Uber/Lyft accident.
 You shouldn’t have to focus on anything except your recovery.
-At Brach Eichler Trial Lawyers, we take on the burden of gathering all of the evidence from your accident and standing up to insurance companies whose job is to deny claims or pay out as little as possible.
+At Brach Eichler Injury Lawyers, we take on the burden of gathering all of the evidence from your accident and standing up to insurance companies whose job is to deny claims or pay out as little as possible.